TrungNguyen1909/writeups/GGCTF20/index.md

   call rax
 ```

-The `0x4141414141414141` value will be encoded as 8 consecutive little-endian bytes in the machine code.
-The JavaScript will be responsible to replace it with the correct address calculated from the leak.
+The `0x4141414141414141` value will be encoded as it as 8 consecutive little-endian bytes in the machine code.
+The JavaScript code will be responsible to replace it with the correct address calculated from the leak.

 ## 8.3.
 Sending our messages